uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 - submit any other income sources
 - make a final declaration to submit a tax return

-HMRC will provide APIs to support submission of all personal data items under Self Assessment as set out above, that is, all the things individuals need to do to comply with their Income Tax obligations.
-This will create market demand for third-party software that enables users to finalise the entirety of their tax affairs.
+HMRC will provide APIs to support submission of all personal data items under Self Assessment as set out above - that is, all the things individuals need to do to comply with their Income Tax obligations.
+This will create market demand for compatible software that enables users to finalise the entirety of their tax affairs.

 ## Compatible software

 Compatible software can mean either a single end-to-end piece of software or a set of compatible software products.
-To gain Production credentials for, and access to, Making Tax Digital for Income Tax APIs, software needs to meet the [minimum functionality standards](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#minimum-functionality-standards).
+To gain Production access to our APIs, software needs to meet the [minimum functionality standards](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#minimum-functionality-standards).

 HMRC recognises that an all-in-one product will not be right for everyone, and some customers or agents may wish to use combinations of different pieces of software.
 For example, combining dedicated record keeping software with dedicated tax filing software.
 When a customer uses a combination of products, after they have entered a digital record into a compatible software product, they must be able to follow the rules for digital links set out by HMRC in the Software Notice.

-## Bridging software
+### Bridging software

-Some customers may wish to integrate their existing software solution for record keeping with Making Tax Digital for Income Tax APIs by using another product that can submit quarterly updates, make a final declaration and view tax liabilities.
+Some customers may wish to integrate their existing software solution for record keeping with MTD by using another product that can submit quarterly updates, make a final declaration and view tax liabilities.
 We refer to these products as 'bridging products'.

 Customers who choose to use bridging software must digitally link it to their record-keeping software.
-This will ensure that customers meet their Making Tax Digital for Income Tax obligations when they use more than one compatible software product, which collectively meet the [minimum functionality standards](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#minimum-functionality-standards) set out in this guide.
+This will ensure that customers meet their obligations when they use multiple compatible software products which collectively meet the [minimum functionality standards](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#minimum-functionality-standards) set out in this guide.

-For more information about digitally linking to software, refer to[ Use Making Tax Digital for Income Tax (GOV.UK)](https://www.gov.uk/guidance/use-making-tax-digital-for-income-tax/keep-digital-records).
+For more information about digitally linking to software, refer to [Use Making Tax Digital for Income Tax (GOV.UK)](https://www.gov.uk/guidance/use-making-tax-digital-for-income-tax/keep-digital-records).

-## Free-to-use software
+### Free-to-use software

 The UK government is committed to ensuring the availability of free software products for small businesses with simple tax affairs that are mandated to use Making Tax Digital for Income Tax.
 HMRC strongly encourages all software providers to produce a free version of their software.